Matt Wrack: Gillender Street Fire

 In July 1991, whilst North East London Area Secretary of the FBU, Wrack attended the fatal fire at Gillender Street at which two firefighters, Terry Hunt and David Stokoe were killed.
 Wrack had previously worked with Hunt.
 Matt Wrack and the then FBU London Regional Secretary (later MP) Jim Fitzpatrick, investigated the incident and produced the FBU report.
 The London Fire Brigade was later served with two improvement notices by the Health and Safety Executive.

 Organising in the FBU

 Wrack was involved in various rank and file and left wing groupings within the FBU, including the Fire Brigades Broad Left (FBBL) which also involved the then union president, Ronnie Scott.
 The FBBL emerged with the background of the 1984/85 miners strike and during campaigns against the abolition of metropolitan county councils by the then Conservative government.
 The FBBL produced the bulletin Guideline between 1984 and 1989.
 Between 1991 and 1995, Wrack helped produce and edit Flame, a bulletin of Militant supporters within the fire service.

+In January 2025, Matt Wrack lost his bid for re-election as general secretary to the union's vice-president, Steve Wright, by 1,752 votes.
+However, later the FBU discovered the independent scrutineer had never sent ballot papers to 3,059 members, more than the majority, which could have required the election be rerun.
+Wrack decided not to stand again, saving the FBU from rerunning the election.
+In March 2025, the NASUWT executive endorsed Wrack as a candidate for election as general secretary.